corda/corda/docs/source/hello-world-state.rst

 How should we define the ``IOUState`` representing IOUs on the ledger?
 Beyond implementing the ``ContractState`` interface, our ``IOUState`` will also need properties to track the relevant features of the IOU:

-* The sender of the IOU
+* The lender of the IOU
-* The IOU's recipient
+* The borrower of the IOU
 * The value of the IOU

 There are many more fields you could include, such as the IOU's currency.
 We'll abstract them away for now.
 If